jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 ```bash
 module load minimap2/2.17
 ```
-- `/2.17` tells the HPC3 which version of minimap2 to use
+- `/2.17` tells the HPC which version of minimap2 to use
-  - it sis really important to keep track of what version of packages you use!
+  - it is really important to keep track of what version of packages you use!
+Especially in analysis.

 ---
 # Section 6